 Please remember that when the school refers a concern about a child to Children’s Services, it is not accusing the parents of abuse but requesting that further investigation takes place to establish whether a child is at risk.

-Mrs M Marshall is our Designated Lead for Looked After Children
+Mrs Anne Parker is our Designated Safeguarding Lead and Looked After Children Lead Teacher

 Please support us by ensuring that your child attends school regularly – this is a parents’ legal responsibility.
 Failing to attend school on a regular basis will be considered as a safeguarding matter.

 Please see the attendance section of the website for further information